munificent/craftinginterpreters/book/hash-tables.md

 ^code table-delete-h (1 before, 2 after)

 The obvious approach is to mirror insertion.
-Use `findEntry()` look up the entry's bucket.
+Use `findEntry()` to look up the entry's bucket.
 Then clear out the bucket.
 Done!

 In cases where there are no collisions, that works fine.
 But if a collision has